ontereve/tshirt-fit-model/README.md

 - **Change weights or thresholds:**
   Tune the constants in `model_params.py`.

-- **Plug in new garment types:**
-  Add new columns to your CSV and logic to your model as needed.

 - **Test everything:**
   Unit tests live in `tests/` and sample data is provided for reproducibility.